-A balanced diet, combined with regular exercise, can prevent diabetes from breaking out, but a diagnosis is always down to a combination of factors.
+A balanced diet, combined with regular exercise can prevent diabetes, but a diagnosis is always down to a combination of factors.
 Genetics and the communication between cells also have something to do with a type 2 diagnosis.
 So let’s not stereotype our type 2’s!
-Just because diet can influence a diabetes outbreak doesn’t mean an unhealthy lifestyle was, or is the case, for everyone living with type 2 diabetes.

 Myth #2: If You Eat Too Much Sugar Or Fat, You’re Guaranteed to Get Type 2 Diabetes.

 To all those living diabetes-free, have you ever been teased about your sugar intake?
 Ever been warned that you’re eating your way to diabetes?
 Don’t be fooled!
 This common assumption just goes to show how much misinformation is out there.
 Let’s clear things up.

 You cannot eat your way to diabetes.
 It’s true that an unhealthy lifestyle can trigger a diabetes breakout, but sugar consumption alone won’t cause type 1 or type 2 diabetes.
 Being overweight is indeed a risk factor for type 2 diabetes and sugary foods drinks can cause weight gain because of their high calorie content.